ZhenghengLi/DiffraFlow/CONTRIBUTING.md

 ## Coding style

-c++ coding style should follow the way of
+C++ and Java coding style should follow the way of

 ```bash
 astyle -A2 -s4 -N -p -H -k1 -j -xU *.hh,*.cc